Natural Remedies for Seven Common Winter Problems

 4. Apple Cider Vinegar

 Make sure you use organic apple cider vinegar and avoid products that come with adulterants.
-You can dilute a bit of apple cider vinegar with water and use a cotton bud to apply the liquid inside the ear.
-Plug the bud and remain in the same position for 5 minutes.
-This Ayurvedic home remedy changes the pH of the ear canal, making it difficult for bad bacteria to survive.
+You can dilute one part of apple cider vinegar in equal parts of clean, warm water, and use a dropper to drop 4-5 drops of the liquid into the infected ear.
+Ensure you plug the ear after putting the drops and remain in the same position for 5 minutes.
+This home remedy changes the pH of the ear canal, making it difficult for bad bacteria to survive.

 Though salt is good for an ear infection, remember never to pour salt water into your ears.
 What you can do instead is place a cotton bud with warm salt in your ear for about 10 minutes.
 Doing this will draw out the bad fluid and reduce swelling.
 Since earaches are also associated with throat aches, you can gargle with salt water as well.

-The above-mentioned desi cures are highly preferred by our old folks in place of pills.
+The above-mentioned cures are highly preferred by desi folks in place of medications and chemicals.
 But, as everybody has a differing dosha, they may not always work.
 Ayurveda is generally thought to be a long-term and holistic method of healing the body.
 If you find that curing yourself naturally and at home is of little use, you shouldn’t think twice about consulting a doctor as soon as possible.
-End with a positive sentence about Ayurvedic remedies being a good choice in certain cases.